 Geoff Chappell, Software Analyst

 The 32-bit Windows kernel started using the 8-byte compare-exchange instruction (cmpxchg8b) in version 4.0.
-At first, the instruction had only a few uses, for more efficient coding of the following exported functions:
+At first, the instruction had only a few uses, for more efficient coding of a few newly exported functions:

-and of one internal routine that improves on the ExInterlockedAddLargeInteger function (exported in version 3.51 and higher).
+and of one internal routine that improves on the ancient export ExInterlockedAddLargeInteger.
 With successive versions, cmpxchg8b found ever more use, not just in more exported functions, such as ExInterlockedFlushSList (added in version 5.0), but especially internally, e.g., for working with 64-bit page table entries when using Physical Address Extension (PAE).

 Curiously, the Driver Development Kit (DDK) for Windows NT 4.0 left ExInterlockedCompareExchange64 undocumented, which is conspicuous because that particular function is little but a wrapper to get C-language arguments into appropriate registers for executing the instruction: